-The school can annually apply for core support or buy in credits to access Educational Psychology Service (EPS), East Sussex Behaviour and Attendance Support (ESBAS) and CLASS support.
-Other specialists can be approached (school nurse, NHS services, CAMHS, physiotherapists for example) in addition to those offered by county to provide individual and whole staff training or advice.
+The school receives core support from CLASS Communication, Learning and Autistic Support Service, Team around the School TASS and Setting and the Attendance Service.
+Schools can annually apply for core support or buy in credits to access Educational Psychology Service (EPS) and additional support from TASS..
+Other specialists can be approached (Teaching and Learning Provision TLP, school health team , NHS services, CAMHS, physiotherapists for example) in addition to those offered by county to provide individual and whole staff training or advice.